Huntington Mall: Impact

-Huntington Mall is the largest mall in the state of West Virginia.
-When the mall was built, the only other businesses around it were two bars and an Exxon gas station.
-Since the mall's opening, several retailers have been built around the mall, including four motels and several restaurants, as well as a Walmart Supercenter, the first Best Buy in West Virginia, and the first Sheetz gas station/convenience store in southern West Virginia.
-Huntington Mall has also averaged $375 million in retail trade, significantly increasing the tax revenue for Barboursville's budgets.
+Huntington Mall is the largest mall in West Virginia.
+When it was built, the only other businesses nearby were two bars and a gas station.
+Since the mall's opening, several retailers have been built around the mall, including four motels, several restaurants, a Walmart Supercenter, the first Best Buy in West Virginia, and Sheetz.
+Huntington Mall averages $375 million in retail trade.